rp-callahan/rp-callahan.github.io/index.md

       influences ecosystem productivity and drought response during the historic 2011-2017 drought in the southern Sierra Nevada, California.
-My research has greatly benefitted from transdisciplinary collaborations through the Southern Sierra Critical Zone Observatory and the recently funded [Bedrock Critical Zone Collaborative Network](https://bedrockczn.github.io/).
-For
-      more information on my research check out my publications or reach out to me at [rcallaha@uwyo.edu](rcallaha@uwyo.edu) with any questions.
+My research has greatly benefitted from transdisciplinary collaborations through the Southern Sierra Critical Zone Observatory and the Bedrock Critical Zone Collaborative Network.
+For more information on my research check out my publications or reach out to me at [rcallaha@uwyo.edu](rcallaha@uwyo.edu) with any questions.
   - title: A Cat
     section_id: cat